Douglas Massey

-Douglas Steven Massey (born October 5, 1952 in Olympia, Washington, United States) is an American sociologist.
-Massey is currently a professor of Sociology at the Princeton School of Public and International Affairs at Princeton University and is an adjunct professor of Sociology at the University of Pennsylvania.
+Douglas Steven Massey (born October 5, 1952) is an American sociologist.
+Massey is currently a professor of sociology at the Princeton School of Public and International Affairs at Princeton University and is an adjunct professor of sociology at the University of Pennsylvania.

 Massey specializes in the sociology of immigration, and has written on the effect of residential segregation on the black underclass in the United States.

 He has been president of the Population Association of America, the American Sociological Association and the American Academy of Political and Social Science.
 He is a co-editor of the Annual Review of Sociology.

 Academia

-Massey received his Bachelor of Arts in Sociology, Psychology, and Spanish, from Western Washington University in 1974, and in 1977 he received a Master of Arts in Sociology from Princeton University.
-Massey continued at Princeton University and received his PhD in 1978.
+Massey received his Bachelor of Arts in Sociology, Psychology, and Spanish, from Western Washington University in 1974.
+In 1977 he received a Master of Arts in Sociology from Princeton University, and a PhD in 1978.
 He was a Guggenheim fellow in 1990–1991.

 Douglas S. Massey is the founder and co-director of the Latin American Migration Project, and the Mexican Migration Project with his long-time collaborator Jorge G. Durand.